eleyng/table-carrying-ai/README.md

 - `demos/{map_config_name}/{custom_session_name}/fluency/` : logs the fluency computed for each trajectory, stored in a .npz.
 - `demos/{map_config_name}/{custom_session_name}/figures/` : saves the RGB images for each trajectory.

+The trajectory data is collected as a .pkl, and you can run processing on it to convert to .npz, and other steps like low-pass filters to the actions, skip frames, or removing frames with stopped motion.
+To run the dataprocessing script, modify `configs/dataset_processing_params.yml`, then run `python scripts/pkl2npy.py`.

+### Downloading Dataset from [1]

 Download human-human demonstration dataset and trained models, collected for [1]: [Link](https://drive.google.com/drive/folders/1RqmUrl0xPPURRrGFpoC3pgIm-NmgyKV6?usp=share_link).
 Both folders ("trained_models", "datasets") should be in the base directory.
-Note, the data has been processed into a different format for training the model in [1].
-The processing script is available under `scripts/pkl2npy.py`.
+Note, the data for training the model in [1] has been processed into a different format than the properties set in the data processing script [here](https://github.com/eleyng/table-carrying-ai/blob/main/scripts/pkl2npy.py).

 ## Cite
 If you would like to use our environment, please cite us: